-- · challenge the accuracy of their educational records; - prevent unauthorized disclosure of their educational records; - complain to DOE about a violation of FERPA; and - · waive these rights in writing.
+- challenge the accuracy of their educational records: - prevent unauthorized disclosure of their educational records; - · complain to DOE about a violation of FERPA; and - · waive these rights in writing.

 Under FERPA, some information in a student's record is considered public (directory information) and may be released without the student's written permission.
-This information includes: (a) name (all names on record); (b) address (all addresses on record); (c) e-mail address (all electronic addresses on record); (d) phone number (all phone numbers on record); (e) height, weight and photos of athletic team members; (f) date and place of birth; (g) major field of study (all declared majors); (h) class level; (i) dates of attendance; (j) enrollment status (full-time or part-time); (k) names of previous institutions attended; (l) participation in officially recognized activities and sports; (m) honors/awards received; (n) degree earned (all degrees earned); (o) date degree earned (dates of all degrees earned); (p) photographic, video or electronic images of students taken and maintained by the institution.
+This information includes: (a) name (all names on record); (b) address (all addresses on record); (c) e-mail address (all electronic addresses on record); (d) phone number (all phone numbers on record); (e) height, weight and photos of athletic team members; (f) major field of study (all declared majors); (g) class level; (h) dates of attendance; (i) enrollment status (full-time or part-time); (j) names of previous institutions attended; (k) participation in officially recognized activities and sports; (l) honors/awards received; (m) degree earned (all degrees earned); (n) date degree earned (dates of all degrees earned); (o) photographic, video or electronic images of students taken and maintained by the institution.